rub-ksv/asr-crdnn-german/README.md

 ```
 This step takes some time, so grab a coffee.
 You can skip the generation of wav files by adding the "--dry_run" option to each line, if you want to generate only the json files.

+(You can generate training-data with german umlauts if you replace the symbollink to "utils.py" with "utils_umlaute.py".)

 4. Set your database paths in following files:
 ```
 ./tokenizer/hparams/unigram_5000.yaml